ipsitmantri/ipsitmantri.github.io/_pages/about.md

 > "You Are The Average Of The 5 People You Spend The Most Time With" - Jim Rohn

 Good Day!
 I'm Ipsit, a Masters' student in the [Department of Computer Science](https://www.cs.purdue.edu) at [Purdue University](https://www.cs.purdue.edu/).
+I am also a Graduate Research Assistant working on Explainable Optimization using Large Language Models with [Prof. Can Li](https://canli1.github.io/)

 <!-- I graduated from the [Indian Institute of Technology Bombay](https://www.iitb.ac.in/) with Bachelor of Technology (B.Tech.) in [Electrical Engineering](https://www.ee.iitb.ac.in/web/academics/curriculum/btechnew#SEM1) and minor in (1) [Computer Science and Engineering](https://www.cse.iitb.ac.in/) and (2) [Artificial Intelligence and Data Science](https://www.minds.iitb.ac.in/). -->